Lender's legal claim against pledged collateral, which becomes especially important if a secured debt goes into default.

 Security interests matter because secured borrowing is not only about the borrower posting support.
 It is also about what kind of claim the lender has if the borrower does not repay.
 Without understanding that claim, readers can miss what really makes secured credit different from unsecured credit.

-A borrower takes a loan backed by a vehicle.
+A borrower takes a vehicle loan backed by the financed car.
 The car is not just mentioned casually in the credit relationship.
-The lender has a security interest tied to the collateral, which helps explain why the lender’s recovery position is stronger if the borrower stops paying.
+The lender has a security interest tied to that collateral, which helps explain why the lender may repossess it if the borrower stops paying.

 Security interest is not the same as Collateral.
 Collateral is the pledged property or support itself.
 A security interest is the lender’s claim against that pledged support.